-Of the many gardens and parks in Florence, the Giardino dell’Iris, is one of the hardest to visit.
-In fact, it opens only for a few weeks a year, when obviously these magnificent flowering plants, symbol of Florence since 1251, are blooming.
+Certainly of the many gardens and parks in Florence, the Giardino dell’Iris, is one of the hardest to visit.
+In fact, it opens only for a few weeks a year, from April to May, when obviously these magnificent flowering plants, symbol of Florence since 1251, are blooming.

 The garden is owned by the National Society of Irises and is almost entirely devoted to iris plants, with over two and a half hectares of land and olive grove enjoying a breathtaking view over Florence.